In this tutorial, you’ll learn not only one—but two—ways to sharpen photos in Photoshop to keep the texture and the details clear!

 A Smart Object is a container that holds one or more layers.
 It allows you to apply editable adjustments, distortions, filters, and transformations.

-Set the view to 100% as any other view can be misleading when you’re sharpening your image.
+Set the view to 100% when you’re sharpening your image.
+Any other view could be misleading.

 Choose Filter > Sharpen > Smart Sharpen.